immunefi-team/Bounty_Boosts/Puffer Finance/28689 - [SC - Medium] incorrect lidoLockedETH value can block full re....md

 # incorrect lidoLockedETH value can block full redeeming of puffETH in vault

-Submitted on Fri Feb 23 2024 18:39:16 GMT-0400 (Atlantic Standard Time) by @MahdiKarimi for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Feb 24th 2024 at 00:39:16 UTC by @MahdiKarimi for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #28689